With the mabl API, you can trigger tests, retrieve results, and export test run artifacts programmatically. Read on to learn more about:

 - In the password field, input the API key.

 For more information on managing API keys in mabl, click here.

-A deployment event triggers a run of all plans in a workspace that match the specific conditions, such as environment, application, and plan label.
-The deployment events API has two endpoints:
+Use the deployment event API to trigger a run of all plans in a workspace that match the specific conditions, such as environment, application, and plan label and get their results.

 - Exporting test run results to an internal database to analyze trends in test frequency or pass rate over time